-While treating a patient, the practitioner shall not make a medical diagnosis, but may provide pattern differentiation according to Traditional Chinese Medicine.
+The following rules pertain to licensed practitioners performing traditional or modern methods or techniques of acupuncture, as permitted by the Mississippi Acupuncture Act.
+Prior to treating patients utilizing acupuncture, practitioners must conform to all requirements set forth in Miss.
+Code Ann. § 73-71-1 et. seq., to include the requirement that an evaluation by a licensed physician must take place prior to treatment via acupuncture, as found in § 73-71-7.
+While treating a patient, a non-physician qualified practitioner shall not make a medical diagnosis but may provide pattern differentiation according to Traditional Chinese Medicine.
 If a patient's condition is not improving or a patient requires emergency medical treatment, the practitioner shall consult promptly with a physician.